Passenger Code of Conduct

 - Animals, with the exception of service animals, are allowed only in a cage that fits on the passenger's lap, or on the floor in front of or under the rider’s seat.

 - Improper dress or hygiene (body odor, no shoes or shirt, etc.)

-- Persons with exposed body fluids pose a serious health risk.
+- Persons with exposed body parts or body fluids pose a serious health risk.
 Those in this condition will be removed or denied access to the bus.
-This includes, but is not limited to, bodily eliminations (urination), spitting, and blood.
+This includes, but is not limited to, indecent exposure, bodily eliminations (urination), spitting, and blood.